golangindia/StudyGroup/README.md

 ## Schedule

-The default schedule for the StudyGroup is **1st and 3rd Wednesday of each month at 21:00 IST**
+The default schedule for the StudyGroup is **1st and 3rd Thursday of each month at 20:30 IST**

 If there is any deviation for an upcoming session from what's mentioned above, that info will be prominently indicated in the StudyGroup Session details at the top of this page.